matoos32/jfreechart-builder/README.md

 ### Versioning

 The major and minor numbers are the same as the **jfreechart** major and minor to denote compatibility.

 The incremental ("patch") number is the monolithic version number of **jfreechart-builder**.

 ### Branching model

-If you want the latest and greatest contributions use the `develop` branch.
+The latest and greatest but unreleased contributions are on the `develop` branch.
 These commits give you a preview of what's to come.

 Each time `develop` is merged into `main`, a version tag is added onto that merge commit.

 Each commit to `main` represents the next released version.